Newsletter

 To Wrap Things Up

 You can’t go far without hearing about the impending el nino.
 In order not to jinx anything, I will leave you with a couple thoughts.
 If you haven’t done so already, clean your gutters!
 More importantly enjoy your family and friends, and spread good cheer throughout the holidays and into the New Year.
+Hope you enjoyed this wine country update Winter 2015.

 Cheers!